Elomolina/Elomolina/README.md

 # Hi there, I'm Elo 🤠

 ## A little bit about me
-- Currently fourth year student of computer engineering 👩‍💻
+- Currently fifth year student of computer engineering 👩‍💻
 - Based in Managua, Nicaragua.
 - Primarily focus on frontend development.